neverfap-deluxe/nfd-api/ebook/bible/bible.md

 ### Certainly, part of the reason why we're addicted to porn in the first place is because it's the easy thing to do.

- Back to the principle itself, what \*\*Struggle over none\*\* relates to is this idea that if you're really struggling with someone, then you're probably not doing it right.
+ Back to the principle itself, what **Struggle over none** relates to is this idea that if you're really struggling with someone, then you're probably not doing it right.
 Which means either you're not understanding it intuitively, or you're fundamentally misunderstanding what you're trying to understand.
 For example, understanding that porn recovery isn't about fighting yourself or forcing yourself to "get through it".
 If at any point you feel like you have to force yourself to do something, then it indicates that you're doing something incorrectly or more importantly, not actually recovering from porn addiction.

 ### Because life without porn isn't a struggle.

  It's actually one of the most liberating and empowering things you can do.
 The takeaway being that life only ever becomes a chore when we act against it or neglect it.
 Especially when it comes to addressing porn addiction.

+05
-05 - Uncondition over judgement
+- Uncondition over judgement

 Much like Balance over reward, this is one of those principles that people tend to ignore, because they underestimate the ramifications of ignoring it.
 Uncondition over judgement is about pursing acceptance over judgement.